earthlab/hub-ops/docs/source/authentication.rst

 .. code-block:: yaml

     auth:
+      type:
-      type: github
+        github
       github:
         clientId: "5636ad98ccccbbbbaaaa"
         clientSecret: "3683566baaaabbbbccccxxxxff1ba7198a3022be"

 .. note::

   To modify the secrets files you need to first unlock those files using git-crypt.
 Then, git-crypt will ensure they are re-encypted before being pushed to GitHub.
-See :ref:`git-crypt` for details.
+See :ref:`gitcrypt` for details.

 The public part of the configuration is done in :code:`hub-configs/<hubname>.yaml`: